EnviroDIY/SensorModbusMaster/hardware/knh002-MayflyWingShield/README.md

 This Mayfly wingboard interface supports
 - RS485 on up to three physical connectors.
 - new feature - local 120ohm termination 2mm jack.
-The installer can simply activate the RS485 120ohm termination resistor if needed.
+The installer can activate the RS485 120ohm termination resistor if needed.
- RS485 physical line interface designed for long lines if required, one remote 120ohms, and a local 120ohms termination resistor.
+ This RS485 physical line interface designed for long lines if required, one remote 120ohms, and a local 120ohms termination resistor.
+- new feature - 12V output has 100mA resetable fuse.
+Trips at 250mA, but will hold 100mA.
+If output wire is s/c will protect battery/processor reliability.
 - new feature - TTL lines have power safe data lines.
-  Powering routing that allows connection directly to the LiIon battery.
+- new feature Powering routing that allows connection directly to the LiIon battery.
 This faciliates a more efficient +12V generation and greater power resilency.
 - new feature - power can be taken directly from the LiIon battery (a build option)
+- a dual led shows RED flashes for transmit to RS485 instrument, Green flashes from RS485 instrumnent (response)
 - new advanced feature - fuel gauge LTC2942 ( build option )

+Changes from the old Mayfly RS485 wingboard
+a) doesn't use the unmanaged hybrid.
+These hybrids where of unspecified quality, and often didn't work.

 Background (from original Mayfly Wingboard)